-Several activities within the Grace Place for Children and Families (Elementary School) 21st CCLC Program proposed to include pre-post assessments and/or pre-mid-post assessments of knowledge gained and skills learned within the 21st CCLC program.
+Several activities within the Grace Place (Elementary) 21st CCLC Program proposed to include pre-post assessments and/or pre-mid-post assessments of knowledge gained and skills learned within the 21st CCLC program.
 While the activities provided by the 21st CCLC program appear to be of high quality and have a high level of potential to build student knowledge, skills, abilities, and interests, the use of specific interim assessments help provide a quantitative and objective analysis of the impact of these activities on regularly participating 21st CCLC students.
 Pre-post assessments help "showcase" the program accomplishments and strengths with specific impact and outcome data, rather than relying on generalized data that could be impacted by a wider variety of confounding influences (e.g., grades are impacted by the 21st CCLC program and many unmeasured interventions from school day teachers).
 While pre-post assessments can certainly be impacted by other variables from the school day and at home, they will provide a 'cleaner' view of programmatic impacts.
-In addition, pre-post assessments are generally more powerful than grades and standardized test scores in determining the impact of specific components of the Grace Place for Children and Families (Elementary School) 21st CLCC program, as they are provided specific to the activities and lessons being provided within the program and tend to have more variability in scores.
+In addition, pre-post assessments are generally more powerful than grades and standardized test scores in determining the impact of specific components of the Grace Place (Elementary) 21st CLCC program, as they are provided specific to the activities and lessons being provided within the program and tend to have more variability in scores.
 Hence, the assessments are less confounded with other extraneous variables (e.g., other school interventions, etc.) and often provide more interesting data and results.

-It is important to note that individual students may not have received all pre-post assessments provided by the Grace Place for Children and Families (Elementary School) 21st CCLC Program, as students may have entered the program too late to receive the pre-test or left the program too early to receive the post-test.
+It is important to note that individual students may not have received all pre-post assessments provided by the Grace Place (Elementary) 21st CCLC Program, as students may have entered the program too late to receive the pre-test or left the program too early to receive the post-test.
 The general rule of thumb (explained to the 21st CCLC program by the external evaluator), is that students should receive approximately one month of service between a pre-test and post-test (or complete the entire unit if the pre-post was designed for shorter units).
 While it may seem pre-post assessments would reduce the ability of the program to impact students, it is important to note this was considered by the program and the evaluator, and the program designed and/or adopted assessments to be both short and integrated with the chosen project-based learning plan, associated curriculum, or personal enrichment activity.
-As such, the 21st CCLC students and teachers do not generally view the pre-post assessment process as a significant burden on their time and, in some cases, enjoyed the pre-post assessments as they introduced new materials and/or allowed the students to show-off their knowledge and skills.
+As such, the 21st CCLC students and teachers do not generally view the pre-post assessments as they introduced new materials and/or allowed the students to show-off their knowledge and skills.

-For the purposes of the summative evaluation report, the Grace Place for Children and Families (Elementary School) 21st CCLC Program provided assessments for review of student progress towards states objectives.
+For the purposes of the summative evaluation report, the Grace Place (Elementary) 21st CCLC Program provided assessments for review of student progress towards states objectives.
 As with other metrics, the FLDOE requires that only those students with at least 30 days of attendance in the 21st CCLC program be included in any analysis of metrics.
-As such, while the Grace Place for Children and Families (Elementary School) 21st CCLC program may have had 'non-regular' students with assessments, only the 174 regularly participating students are included in these analyses.
-Assessments can be assessed in two methods, depending on how the assessments were given.
-For pre-post assessments, most programs give two to three pre-post assessment pairings over the course of the operational year (e.g., Summer, Fall, Spring).
+As such, while the Grace Place (Elementary) 21st CCLC program may have had 'non-regular' students with assessments, only the 238 regularly participating students are included in these analyses.
+Assessments can be assessed in two methods, depending on how the assessment pairings over the course of the operational year (e.g., Summer, Fall, Spring).
 In this type of assessment system, the individual pre-post assessments are compared separately.
 Any student with at least one pre-post assessment showing improvement or maintenance (within 5% of the baseline score) under the stated metric are considered to have met the objective for evaluation purposes.